San Francisco — Day one

 When I left SFMOMA the sun suddenly showed up.
 After a quick lunch with a delicious avocado & cheese bagel I decided to go to Alcatraz because the weather had changed.
 Unfortunately I wasn’t the only one and all tickers were sold out for today, so I took a walk along the bay towards the Golden Gate Bridge.

-The walk was so nice that I couldn’t stop walking until I reached the bridge.
-I came pretty close but I didn’t make it to the bridge.
+The walk was so nice that I could not stop walking.
+I came pretty close to the Golden Gate bridge but I didn’t make it to the bridge.
 On Google Maps I found out it was a 6 km walk and the bridge would be another 2 km, that was a bit too far.

 I found the way to the nearest bus stop and came back to the hotel.
 Something that really amazes me about this city is the street pattern.
 European cities with these kind of steep hills would have twisted streets, New York has flattened its hills, but SF just follows the grid, even if this means that streets are very steep.
 Respect for all the drivers and the cyclists in this city!